Ksani fortress

 The Ksani fortress (ქსნის ციხე), also known as the Mtkvari fortress (მტკვრის ციხე, mt'k'vris tsikhe), is a fortress in eastern Georgia, strategically perched on a mount overlooking the confluence of the Ksani river with the Mtkvari (Kura) in the historical district of Mukhrani, now part of the Mtskheta Municipality.
-It was built by Bagrat I, Prince of Mukhrani, in 1512 and reconstructed by his descendant in 1746.
+It was built by Bagrat, Prince of Mukhrani, in 1512 and reconstructed by his descendant in 1746.
 The fortress is inscribed on the list of Georgia's Immovable Cultural Monuments of National Significance.

 Location and layout

 The Ksani fortress tops a 600-meter-high Mount Sarkineti on the left bank of the Ksani in the vicinity of the village of Tsikhisdziri, Mtskheta Municipality, in the Mtskheta-Mtianeti region.
 The fortress is strategically located, overlooking the confluence of the Ksani and Mtkvari.
 Accessible only from the southwest, it offers a view of both river valleys, and due to its commanding position, is visible from Georgia's main east–west highway.

 The fortress is perceived as the mountain continuation.
 Two construction layers can be distinguished in the fortress, the original from 16th century and the reconstruction of 18th century.
 The latter event is documented by an inscription above the tower door.
 The extant fortress is irregular polygonal in plan.
 The original building is built of cobble stone.
 It had towers only at the northern corners.
 Mixed stone and brick lines are the result of the 18th-century reconstruction, when three multilevel towers were added.
 The walls are fortified with bastions and towers of different size and shape and crowned with crenellated parapets.
 They are equipped with embrasures and roundels.
 The towers also served as accommodation.
 The southeastern tower basement had large water reservoir.
 In the courtyard there are also a pond and a wine-cellar.
 Water used to be supplied by an aqueduct which continued along the mountain ridge for several kilometres.